AkshayReddyGujjula/StudyCanvas-Public/README.md

 **Problem.** Unbounded conversation history is expensive and makes answers hard to trace back to the source.

 **Design.** Each turn sends the exact selection, the surrounding page scope, the *direct* parent answer only (not full ancestry), a bounded recent history with a rolling summary for long threads, and explicitly tagged node references.
-Visual context (page render, ink screenshot, attachments) is attached only when relevant — for example, the whiteboard snapshot is sent only when handwriting is present on the page.
+Page renders travel with the request where available, so handwriting, diagrams, and whiteboard ink stay visible to the model alongside the text.

 **Result.** Follow-ups stay grounded in what the student actually selected, token spend stays bounded, and any answer can be traced to its quote and parent in one step.

 ### 3. Tiered model use without a complexity router

-**Problem.** Running every task — titles, OCR, summaries, full grounded answers — on the same model tier wastes money and latency budget.
+**Problem.** Running every task (titles, OCR, summaries, full grounded answers) on the same model tier wastes money and latency budget.

 **Design.** Tasks are assigned statically by cost/risk: lightweight work goes to a smaller tier, grounded Q&A and artefact generation to the main tier, with an opt-in larger model for the custom-assistant node and automatic retry on a higher tier for transient failures.
 Output caps and context budgets bound worst-case cost per call.

 **Result.** Lower spend on high-volume trivial calls without adding a classifier that could misroute real questions.
-(A previously stated ~40% token-saving figure is not traceable to a benchmark in the codebase, so it is intentionally not repeated here — see Results.)
+(A previously stated ~40% token-saving figure is not traceable to a benchmark in the codebase, so it is intentionally not repeated here; see Results.)

 ### 4. Local-first workspaces with a real folder on disk